-Concurrent JD and MBA Degrees
+Concurrent JD & MBA Degrees

-Concurrent-degree students are enrolled for five semesters in the law school (2.5 years) and five evening sessions in the business school (the equivalent of 1.5 years).
-The law school will accept up to 15 credits of MBA course work toward the JD degree, and the business school will accept up to 9 credits of JD course work toward the MBA degree.
-Graduation from both schools will happen, except in special circumstances, after completing four years of course work.
+Pursuant to each school’s normal process for evaluating transfer credits, the law school will accept up to 15 credits of approved MBA course work as transfer credits toward the JD degree, and the business school will accept up to 9 credits of approved JD course work as transfer elective credits toward the MBA degree.

 Law School Requirements